Toggle mobile menu visibility

 Relevant curriculum coverage

-Schools have a statutory duty to deliver Relationships and sex education (RSE) and health education.
+Schools have a statutory duty to deliver Relationships education, relationships and sex education (RSE) and health education.
 There are many areas which relate to GRT experiences which all children and young people should be aware of.

 Teaching about families requires sensitive and well-judged teaching based on knowledge of [children and young people] and their circumstances. ...
 Care needs to be taken to ensure that there is no stigmatisation of children [and young people] based on their home circumstances and needs, to reflect sensitively that some children [and young people] may have a different structure of support around them.
 (Paragraph 59)